libsamek/dummy/README.md

 More information can be found: https://github.com/helm/helm/issues/10163

+`dummy.go` is a simple Go HTTP service, which takes environment variable `DUMMY_TIMEOUT` to define how long it will take to terminate service on SIGINT or SIGTERM.

+### Reproduce

-Docker and kind (Kubernetes in Docker) are needed
+Docker and kind (Kubernetes in Docker) are needed.

 Steps to setup environment:
 ```
 docker build -t localhost:5000/dummy .
+docker push localhost:5000/dummy:latest

 infra/kind-with-registry.sh
 helm upgrade --install --wait dummy infra/dummy
 ```